AzeemQ1596/Segement-Event-Tracking-VS-Code-Extension/README.md

 ## Installing Seca:

-Download the extension from the Visual Studio Code Marketplace! https://marketplace.visualstudio.com/items?itemName=seca.segment-event-tracking
+Download the extension from the Visual Studio Code Marketplace!: https://marketplace.visualstudio.com/items?itemName=seca.segment-event-tracking

 ## How to use Seca: